ebeltramo96/arch-installer/README.md

 ### Start the installation

-At this point the partitions to encrypt are shown, if they are fine, press `ENTER` to start the installation process
+At this point the final configuration is shown, if it's fine, press `ENTER` to start the installation process

 ## Reboot